rucs-uoft/rucs-uoft.github.io/assets/info/Openings.md

 ##### Responsibilities

-As a RUCS web developer, you will:
+As a RUCS frontend developer, you will:

-- update content on the website
+- update content on the website in a timely manner
 - coordinate with designers to implement design updates on the website
 - make improvements to the website's code
 - coordinate with RUCS designers, writers, and editors throughout the publication of the next issue

 ##### Application

-To apply for this role, please fill out the [application form](https://docs.google.com/forms/d/e/1FAIpQLSfe9FgzRTT-s_5mRIssjUmHrHQrTy-6yV5v50N_z8PIr08ztA/viewform?usp=sf_link) and send
+To apply for this role, please fill out the [application form](https://forms.gle/572FHFS9hBG7diB27) and send

-- a CV/resume,
-- a cover letter, and
+- a CV/resume, and
 - two or three sample web projects (please provide links and a short write-up for each)

-to rucsuoft@gmail.com by October 16th.
+to rucsuoft@gmail.com by November 16th.

-## Graphic Artist/Illustrator

-##### Requirements

-We are looking for students who:

-- are fascinated by science and technology
-- are skilled at creating visual interpretations of abstract concepts

-##### Responsibilities

-As a RUCS graphic artist/illustrator, you will:

-- read or skim the accepted submissions  (extended abstracts, 650–1050 words each) and select 1-3 submissions
-- create 1-2 graphics or illustrations for each chosen submission
-- create 1-2 graphics or illustrations for an interview-based article with an established computer science researcher

 ##### Application